-The percentage of people who smoke is strongly linked to area deprivation.
-In 2013, 39 per cent of adults in the most deprived areas of Scotland reported smoking, compared to 11 per cent in the least deprived areas.
+Smoking prevalence is strongly associated with area deprivation.
+In 2014, 34% of adults in the most deprived areas of Scotland reported smoking, compared to 9% in the least deprived areas.

 The data is available at the bottom of the page.

 Any difference within +/- 1.3 percentage points of last year's figure suggests that the position is more likely to be maintaining than showing any change.
 A decrease by 1.3 percentage points or more suggests the position is improving; an increase by 1.3 percentage points or more suggests the position is worsening.

 Please note: The criteria for this indicator changed before the 2014 data point was assessed.
 This was because, using Scottish Household Survey data where the figure is around the 20th percentile, a change of around 1.3 percentage points is likely to be statistically significant and not due to sampling error.
 Given this, the Technical Assessment Group decided that a threshold of 1.3 percentage point is more appropriate for this indicator than the previous threshold of 0.5 percentage points.
 This would not have had an effect on the current performance assessment.